tsfpga/tsfpga/doc/sphinx/module_structure.rst

 Scoped constraints are constraint files that are applied in Vivado relative to a certain entity.
 This is handled in :meth:`build projects <tsfpga.vivado_project.VivadoProject>` using the :meth:`Constraint <tsfpga.constraint.Constraint>` class.
-The constraint files shall be placed in the ``scoped_constraints`` directory within your module.
+Constraint files in the ``scoped_constraints`` directory will be automatically added to your build project as scoped constraints.

-The name of scoped constraint file must be the same as the entity name and source file name.
+The name of a scoped constraint file must be the same as the entity name and source file name.
 In the example tree above there is a scoped constraint file ``sample_data.tcl`` that will be applied to ``sample_data.vhd``, which presumably contains an entity called ``sample_data``.